amabdallah/FlowData/README.md

 ### Data provided by Craig Miller and Dave Cole at Utah Division of Water Resources

-* 1. Monthly (547 MonthlyStations or text files)
+* 1. Monthly (547 MonthlyStations or text files)   (flow cubic foot per second cfs)
-* 2. Daily (51 MonthlyStations or text files)
+* 2. Daily (51 MonthlyStations or text files)  Volume (acre feet)

  Written and tested by Adel Abdallah
  Started on June 15 2015
- Finsihed on December 7th 2015
+ Finsihed on Jan 10th 2016
- estimated time spent: 70 hours of work
+ estimated time spent: 80 hours of work

 ### There are two seprate scripts for discharge time series data.
 Daily